arthurno/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Subnav/Index.rst

 .. note::

-   Setting an :code:`entryLevel` does not change le numbers used for levels inside the menu object.
+   Setting an :code:`entryLevel` does not change the numbers used for levels inside the menu object.
 The first level is still "1", the next one "2", etc.